WsdlToPhp/WsSecurity/README.md

 - **$usernameId**: the id to attach to the UsernameToken element, optional

 ## Unit tests
-You can run the unit tests with the following command:
+You can run the unit tests with the following command at the root directory of this project:
 ```
 $ phpunit
 ```